PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 • severe structural damage

-Misconception #2: PRP Works Immediately
+Misconception #2: PRP Results Are Immediate

-• early changes may occur within weeks
+• early response within a few weeks

-• continued response may develop over months
+• continued improvement over several months

-Misconception #3: PRP Is Completely Risk-Free
+Misconception #3: PRP Therapy Is Completely Risk-Free

+PRP therapy uses the patient’s own blood, which reduces certain risks.
 However, no procedure is entirely risk-free.

 Potential considerations include: